Is it true that stevia causes belly fat?

 Stevia is a green plant that looks like this…

 And if you grew this in your backyard and popped a few leaves in your tea every now and then, we probably wouldn’t be having this chat.

-However after various amounts of processing (did anyone say highly processed refined sweetener?) it ends up looking like green powder at first (which I tried at one point and it was quite yuk.
+However after various amounts of processing (did anyone say highly processed refined sweetener?) it ends up looking like green powder at first.
+I tried it at one point and it was quite yuk.
 So yuk in fact that I couldn’t finish the packet and threw it away.
-I hate wasting food but I just couldn’t stand this.)
+I hate wasting food but I just couldn’t stand this.

 So that means it undergoes even more processing to become a more palatable white powder with a knock out sweetness factor of 1 teaspoon being equivalent to 1 cup of sugar.
 A little goes a very long way.